acse-dc1823/spotID/README.md

 ```bash
 source leopard_env/bin/activate
 ```

+Please remember that, whenever you launch the program again a second time, you have to first re-activate the virtual environment (without creating a new one nor installing the requirements as below).

 ### Step 4: Install Required Packages
 With the virtual environment activated, install all the required software packages for the project: